-You don’t have to be physically battered to be a victim of domestic violence .
+You don’t have to be physically battered to be a victim of domestic violence.
 No matter the type of abuse — physical, verbal, emotional, sexual, or financial – control and manipulation are at the core.
-So where’s the line between a garden-variety “control freak” and an abusive personality?
-Let’s take a look at some of the signs that point to domestic abuse.
+Are you being controlled by an abusive spouse or partner?
+It’s time to learn the warning signs.

 Warning Signs of Domestic Abuse

 Domestic abusers control you in the following ways.
 They…